-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
+Under the no-action alternative, no training operations associated with the proposed training on Tinian would occur.
 Existing operations at the proposed project areas would continue.
+Historic and cultural sites currently open to the public would continue to be, and bus tour operators would continue their work unhindered.
 Ranchers would continue to utilize the more ample grazing land opportunities in the leased area.
-Therefore, the no-action alternative would have no impacts to minority, low-income, or child populations.
+Therefore, the no-action alternative would not have significant impacts to minority, low-income, or children populations.